secretstartups/handbook/culture/all-remote/drawbacks/index.html.md

 ## Remote work challenges and solutions for teams

-Despite its many [advantages](/company/culture/all-remote/benefits/), all-remote work can be challenging for teams.
+Despite its many [advantages](/company/culture/all-remote/benefits/), all-remote work can present new challenges for teams.

 **Challenge: Isolation**